 However, Cloudflare’s Railgun technology can reduce the added latency quite effectively.
 It does not improve the TTFB beyond the base latency you have to your server, but it will optimize the added latency.
 For long-distance traffic the impact of Railgun can save several roundtrips to the origin server, improving speed for subsequent requests.
 We saw latency reduction of more than a second when measured from the most remote places on earth.

 Get rid of experiments and convenient solutions

-There are usually better, and more specific ways to achieve the same goals as these scripts give you.
-We decided to kill many of them, and to consolidate everything into a few services, and to implement scripts more specifically than adding them to all our pages.
+There are usually better and more specific ways to achieve the same goals as these scripts give you.
+We decided to kill many of them, consolidate everything into a few services, and implement scripts more specifically than adding them to all our pages.

 Our list of tools before we started:

-- Google Tag Manager – tool to easily add scripts
+- Google Tag Manager – a tool to easily add scripts

 - Google Analytics – track website visitors

 - Adwords conversion tracking – track Adwords conversions